javascript-tutorial/en.javascript.info/2-ui/5-loading/02-script-async-defer/article.md

 ## async

-The `async` attribute means that a script is completely independant:
+The `async` attribute means that a script is completely independent:

 - The page doesn't wait for async scripts, the contents is processed and displayed.
 - `DOMContentLoaded` and async scripts don't wait each other: